Human Factors Engineering vs. UX: Are They Really All That Different?

 Usability and Usability Engineering

 Usability (aka usability engineering or UE) is exactly the same as HFE.
-HFE is simply the term the United States uses, while Europe and most other countries refer to it as usability.
+HFE is simply the term the United States uses, while Europe and most other countries refer to it as UE.

 Even the FDA concedes, “Human factors engineering and usability engineering can be considered to be synonymous.”

-User experience (UX) is a broader, catch-all term and is widely used beyond the medical device industry.
+User experience (UX) refers to the end user’s experience with a product.
+UX is a broader, catch-all term and is widely used beyond the medical device industry.
+The Nielsen Norman Group states that “user experience encompasses all aspects of the end-user’s interaction with the company, its services, and its products.”

-For our purposes, according to one of the general ISO definitions, UX includes all the users’ emotions, beliefs, preferences, perceptions, physical and psychological responses, behaviors and accomplishments that occur before, during, and after use.
-The ISO also lists three factors that influence user experience: the system, the user, and the context of use.
+For our purposes, according to one of the general ISO definitions, UX includes all users’ emotions, beliefs, preferences, perceptions, physical and psychological responses, behaviors and accomplishments that occur before, during, and after use.
+Moreover, UX is made up of many different aspects of a product, including usability and safety as well as value and desirability.

 Why Neglecting UX Doesn’t Work

-You may think pleasing users doesn’t matter in the medical device industry.
-In reality, it’s an increasingly competitive space.
+But beware: The medical device industry is an increasingly competitive space.
 It’s no longer enough to differentiate your product based on its technology alone.
-Another company will come along with that same technology — and a better UX.
+Another company will come along with that same technology — and a better UX that includes superior graphic design and visual aesthetics, too.

 What’s more, the COVID-19 pandemic has accelerated the popularity of home health products.
-Regular, everyday users in their homes expect an even easier, more pleasant experience than a seasoned doctor or nurse in a hospital setting.
+Regular, everyday users in their homes expect an even easier, more pleasant experience than an experienced doctor or nurse in a hospital setting.
 It’s only a matter of time before this trend informs UX expectations — and demands — for non-home health medical devices in an even bigger way.

-The most compelling reason to look beyond the FDA’s guidance?
-A medical device that is safe and effective should be table stakes.
+The most compelling reason to look beyond the bare minimum toward a better UX?
+A medical device that is safe should be table stakes.

 Think of it this way: If you were looking to buy a new hair dryer, you’d assume that anything on the market wouldn’t electrocute you.
 Again, product safety is the expectation.
 Instead, you’d make your purchasing decisions on differentiating qualities including ease of use.